Phiwa/DragonTravel/docs/index.rst

 Contribute
 ----------

-Feel free to contribute by forking the project on `GitHub <https://github.com/Phiwa/DragonTravel>`_
+Feel free to contribute by creating pull requests to the project on `GitHub <https://github.com/Phiwa/DragonTravel>`_

 Support